Skip to main content

 It is a full-on fight.

-Join Dr Jonathan Irish—the Kevin and Sandra Sullivan Chair in Surgical Oncology at The Princess Margaret, University of Toronto—as he candidly explains how the Guided Therapeutics (GTx) program helps surgeons adeptly target and kill cancerous cells, while salvaging the normal surrounding cells.
+Join Dr Jonathan Irish—a Senior Scientist at Princess Margaret Cancer Centre and Director of the Guided Therapeutics Core at the University Health Network (UHN),—as he candidly explains how the Guided Therapeutics (GTx) program helps surgeons adeptly target and kill cancerous cells, while salvaging the normal surrounding cells.
 GTx markedly improves patient survival and enhances quality of life.

 The Fight To End Cancer raises funds year-round for The Princess Margaret Cancer Foundation, directly contributing to the GTx Program.

-Photo: In 2018, Jennifer Huggins and Virgil Barrow were honoured for hitting their first million in donations to The Princess Margaret Cancer Foundation.
+Photo: In 2023, Jennifer Huggins and Virgil Barrow were honoured for reaching over $2 million donated to The Princess Margaret Cancer Foundation.

 The Fight To End Cancer has one main mission: to end cancer in our lifetime.